 Lamb shanks are a rare find in Zurich as it is not a cut of meat which the Swiss cook with traditionally, so I was delighted to discover that my favourite butcher at the weekly farmers’ markets usually always has them behind the counter.

-The first time I made this dish, loosely following 3 different recipes for what was essentially a stew, I noticed how the flavour and texture of the lamb shank reminded me of osso bucco.
+The first time I made these slow cooked lamb shanks, loosely following 3 different recipes for what was essentially a stew, I noticed how the flavour and texture of the lamb shank reminded me of osso bucco.
 And it’s not surprising since osso bucco is simply a cross-section of a veal shank, so the same part of the animal as a lamb shank.

 Braised lamb shanks are typically served with mashed potatoes or even soft polenta, but I love to use risoni pasta (also called orzo).
 This small pasta is shaped just like rice and, when mixed with the sauce, creates a wonderfully thick and comforting dish.
 The children love this pasta too, not least because it is so easy for them to eat.